SapphireDb/SapphireDb/Documentation/docs/index.md

     Realtime database also comes with server side prefilters to only query the data your client needs

-??? success "Communication over websockets"
+??? success "Communication using Websockets, REST or ServerSentEvents"

-    Realtime database communicates over websockets.
+    Realtime database communicates over websockets or server sent events.
-    Not only is websocket a modern web technology.
-    It also performs very well and reduces data because things like headers cookies etc. only have to get transfered once.
+    Those are not only modern web technologies, they also make realtime applications possible.

 ??? success "Validation"

-    Realtime database is also able to validate your models send to the server.
+    Realtime database is also able to validate your models sent to the server.
-    You can check the validity using Annotations.
+    You can check and control the validity using annotations.

 ??? success "Authentication and authorization integrated"